- Type of publication: Instruction Guide

 Some plans use a select and ultimate approach to set the going concern discount rate resulting in rate variations from one year to the other.
 The rate for some years could then be higher than the maximum rate.
 The approach is acceptable to OSFI provided the liability and the current service cost obtained using the select and ultimate approach are not lower than the liability and current service cost that would be obtained using the maximum going concern discount rate approach.

 De-risking strategies may result in a discount rate used for liabilities underlying some of the plan’s member categories exceeding that applicable to others.
+As a result, the average discount rate for the plan would fall somewhere between these rates.
 Use of multiple discount rates is acceptable to OSFI provided that total plan liabilities are not lower than what they would have been had the maximum discount rate been applied to all member categories of the plan.
 Use of a discount rate in the calculation of the current service cost that is higher than that used in the calculation of the retired members’ liabilities is acceptable, provided that

 - the discount rate used in the calculation of the current service cost is consistent with that used in the calculation of the active members’ liabilities; and